Angular supports three kinds of directives: Components, attribute directives, and structural directives.

 This example creates an ion-item

 component for each element in the array and adds it to the DOM.
-The code creates a local variable actor
+In this example, a local variable actor

 loop.
 The bondActors